jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 const colorScale = d3.scaleOrdinal(d3.schemeCategory10);
 ```

-Finally we append the svg and set its width and height.
+Finally, we append the svg and set its width and height.

 ```
 const svg = chart